Author: David Margolin

 There was more to the home haircuts than saving money.
 Trent’s naked upper body, Maggie’s low-cut bathrobe, and the closeness of their bodies were an erotic recipe.
 After haircuts Maggie often insisted on a close inspection of her handiwork in the privacy of their bedroom.

 Maggie coaxed his hand away and examined the damage.
 She hoped that the blood would be oozing rather than gushing.
 Maggie, wide-eyed, couldn’t suppress a loud, “Ahhh!”
-Blood would have been messy, but what she saw was life-altering.
 There wasn’t any blood.
-There was a glowing green substance trickling down the back of Trent’s neck–viscous, mercurial, and pulsating.
+There was a jet-black substance trickling down the back of Trent’s neck–viscous, mercurial, and pulsating—it smelled like brake fluid.
+Until that moment, she hadn’t had a clue that Trent was anything other than a red-blooded human being.

 “Do I need stitches?”